 - The facts of your claim, with proof, if possible; and

 - An explanation of the value of your diminished value claim.

 While you can do this yourself, we recommend that you seek help from an experienced Texas attorney.
 An attorney understands Texas law and can better represent you in this matter.

-The MIC Law Firm is a young law firm, composed of seven passionate attorneys.
+My Insurance Case is a young Texas law firm, composed of seven passionate attorneys.
 We recognize that every situation is different and pride ourselves on offering our clients personalized experiences.
 We know you have options, but we work diligently to set ourselves apart through our dedication, hard work, and fierce representation.
 Contact us today for your no-obligation case evaluation, and let’s see how we can help you.